mlflow/mlflow/docs/source/quickstart.rst

         mlflow.set_tracking_uri("http://192.168.0.1:5000")
         mlflow.autolog() # Or other tracking functions

-Or, on your development machine, by setting the ``MLFLOW_TRACKING_URI`` environment variable to the URL of that server:
+Or, on your development machine, you can set the ``MLFLOW_TRACKING_URI`` environment variable to the URL of that server:

 .. code-section::